-Market America is one of the most controversial and complicated MLM programs I’ve ever come across and it’s because of all the negative info I found on it while researching it.
+Market America is one of the most controversial and complicated MLM programs I’ve ever reviewed and it’s because of all the negative info I found on it while researching it.
 This is something you can research as well to draw your own conclusions.

-Yet, this review will explain why that is and also give you a 100% better way to go if you’re unsure about this place, as I am.
+Yet, at the same time, this review will explain why I don’t recommend it and also give you what is in my opinion a better way to go if you’re unsure about this place, as I am.

-Here’s 3 things I can say with 100% certainty about Market America (Shop.com) though:
+Here’s 3 things I can say about Market America (Shop.com) though:

 1) It is a very expensive program to be apart of.
 Details on pricing coming up and I did not join it.

 2) It is very difficult to succeed in this program.
 Yes they make a lot of money, but it’s the top tier people in it who make 99% of it.
 And in most business opportunities, this is what you will find.
 But the key is how much you invest to get started and you can still fail in other businesses, but potentially lose less money (the investment).
 I’d rather if you fail, you lose little and be able to start another option.

 3) If you are seeking to make an online business through this program, I am personally not a fan, but if you want to know what I consider good, then here is what I recommend:

 Aside from those 3 things, I want to give you substantial evidence as to why I make those 3 claims.

 I’m going to explain and simplify how this MLM works, because it’s honestly a tough one to figure out on your own and because I understand how to figure out MLM programs due to my online experience, I can clarify how it works and with that explanation help you better decide.

-The truth is that the alternative program I am recommending is a far safer investment and one that is without the kind of controversy that surrounds Market America.
+The truth is that the alternative program I am recommending is in my opinion a far safer investment and one that is without the kind of controversy that surrounds Market America.

 Creator: JR Ridinger.